The CFO'S Perspective

 One of the hottest topics in hiring right now is wage transparency.

-While some states (Washington included) are already requiring that pay be openly communicated in job postings, many organizations in states where this practice is optional are hesitant to move in this direction as part of their recruiting efforts.
-In fact, in a recent survey almost a third of employers reported that they are not currently disclosing salary ranges and have no plans to do so in the future.
-The main concern that employers cite regarding wage transparency is related to employee satisfaction among their existing employees.
-Many companies and organizations worry that disclosing pay data may offend current employees and lead to increased demands for higher pay.
-Still others are concerned that disclosing salary information for new hires could get them in legal trouble for breaking equal pay laws, resulting in steep fines and damaging their public reputation.
+While some states like Washington require that pay be openly communicated in job postings, many organizations in states where this practice is optional are hesitant to move in this direction as part of their recruiting efforts.
+In fact, in a 2022 survey almost a third of employers reported that they were not currently disclosing salary ranges and had no plans to do so in the future.
+The main concern that employers cited regarding wage transparency was related to employee satisfaction among their existing employees.
+Many companies and organizations reported worry that disclosing pay data might offend current employees and lead to increased demands for higher pay.
+Still others were concerned that disclosing salary information for new hires could get them in legal trouble for breaking equal pay laws, resulting in steep fines and damaging their public reputation.

-As a result, the topic of wage transparency has organizations firmly divided.
-And while an organization's location will determine whether they are required to disclose pay in their job postings, recent data shows that 16% of organizations disclosing wage data in their job postings report an increase in the number of applicants for those roles.
+While an organization's location will determine whether they are required to disclose pay in their job postings, it has become a best practice even in areas where it is optional.
+In fact, recent data shows 70% of organizations that list pay ranges on their job postings report that doing so has led to more applications and 66% say the quality of their applicant pool has increased as well!
+This is not at all surprising considering the fact that 80% of U.S. workers are more likely to consider applying for a position if the pay range is listed in the job posting.
 As a result, organizations looking to overcome a shortage of available applicants should strongly consider whether disclosing salary data could help their recruiting efforts.

 Reducing Remote Work Barriers

-Across all industries people are expressing a strong desire to work remotely.
+Across for-profit as well as nonprofit organizations people are continuing to express a strong desire to work remotely.
 In the nonprofit space, this preference may or may not be possible depending on the nature of work being performed.
-Where possible, organizations should strive to eliminate remote work barriers to allow employees the flexibility and work-life balance they desire as long as they can still serve their audience’s needs effectively.
+Where possible, organizations should strive to eliminate remote work barriers to allow employees the flexibility and work-life balance they desire if they can still serve their audience’s needs effectively.
 This may mean taking palpable steps like equipping employees with better technology and apps to do their work efficiently, or impalpable steps like shifting the organization’s culture to value remote work equally with in-person work.
 In many cases, it may just mean clearly communicating expectations so that employees know when they should be in the office (or the field) versus at home or another remote location.

 Going Digital

-Achieving seamless digital recruiting is one area where nonprofit recruiters can really prove their value because they have the tools and expertise needed to source quality candidates for key nonprofit roles (especially at the executive leadership level).
+Achieving seamless digital recruiting is one area where nonprofit executive recruiters can really prove their value because they have the tools and expertise needed to source quality candidates for key nonprofit roles, especially at the leadership level.

 Seeking New Skills